 This sheet talks about exposure to stress in a pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is stress?

 Stress is the way your body reacts to something that is unusual, dangerous, unknown or disturbing.
+It can come from any event or thought that makes you feel frustrated, angry, or nervous.
 When under stress, your body makes physical and chemical changes.

 Almost anything can cause stress.
 Everyone responds to stressful situations in their own way.
 An extremely stressful situation for one person may not be at all stressful to another.
-Because we all have different reactions to stress, it is difficult to study how stress may affect pregnancy.
+Because we all have different reactions to stress, it is difficult to study how stress may affect pregnancy or breastfeeding.

 What are some of the symptoms of stress?

 - Physical: Chest pain, rapid heart rate, breathing problems, headaches, vision problems, teeth grinding, dizziness, fatigue, stomach problems, muscle aches.

 - Mental: Confusion, memory loss, nightmares, finding it hard to focus, having a hard time making decisions, changes in sleeping patterns.

 - Emotional: Feelings of anxiety, guilt, grief, denial, fear, irritability, worry, frustration, or loneliness.
 Periods of anger or crying.

 - Social: Staying away from friends and family, eating too much or too little, drinking too much alcohol, using drugs.